 We share your information with third party service providers where they reasonably require it in order to perform their contractual obligation or other legitimate business interests.
 Our service providers include:

-- Research agencies eg Opinium, ICM, Breaking Blue, ComRes
+- Research agencies eg Opinium, ICM, Breaking Blue, ComRes, and Explori.

-- Third parties included in our events organisation, such as our event app, badging, scanning and live web streaming suppliers eg Crowd Compass, Reftech and Amigo.
+- Third parties included in our events organisation, such as our event app, badging, scanning and live web streaming suppliers eg Crowd Compass, Reftech, Zoom, Swapcard and Bridge Event Technologies

 - Publishers, including the supplier of our Yearbook and the publishers of the magazines which provide member benefits – LAPF magazine, Pensions Expert, Pensions Age and Pensions Insight magazine.
 You can opt out of receipt of these at any time.